myronschippers/todo-list-react-tutorial/README.md

     ReactDOM.render(<Provider><App /></Provider>, document.getElementById('root'));
     ```

-    * The `<App />` component element gets wrapped with the `<Provider>` component element that we just imported form `react-redux`.
+    > Note: The `<App />` component element gets wrapped with the `<Provider>` component element that we just imported form `react-redux`.
 This will give us the ability to use the `redux` store that we end up setting up in our application.
 We'll need to setup the store first before we can use any of our reducers to manage data state at a global level.

 1. create new file `./src/redux/store.js`: